lucarin91/ISS-project/REPORT.md

   <verse>22</verse>
 </bib:getVerse>
 ```
-Whit this input the service C return an error because does not exist any bible book called test, so the orchestrator throw the `reply_fault` error, and the output f the test is:
+We can see that in this case the service C return an error because does not exist any bible book called *test*, so the orchestrator throw the `reply_fault` error, and the output is:
 ```
 <m:getVerseResponse>
   <braille>9j/4AAQSkZJRgABAQEAYABgAAD/2wBDAAgGBgcGBQgHBwc....</braille>